 Check your progress with the Art MFA Degree Requirements worksheet.

 The Twin Cities metropolitan area boasts one of the most vibrant and diverse arts communities in the US.
 Internationally renowned institutions such as the Weisman Art Museum, Walker Art Center, and the Minneapolis Institute of Arts as well as numerous local galleries provide inspiration, resources, and exhibition opportunities.

 Graduate students are eligible for research funds that support national and international travel.
 The department has numerous international partnerships and residency programs with peer institutions abroad and is continually expanding these connections.

 Studio Space and Facilities

-MFA students are provided with studio spaces in Regis Center for Art with generous workspaces, natural light, and access to departmental facilities The Regis Center houses state-of-the-art facilities in sculpture, foundry, ceramics, digital fabrication, imaging and editing, printmaking, drawing and painting studios, photography labs, and digital moving image studios.
+MFA students are provided with studio spaces in Regis Center for Art with generous workspaces, natural light, and access to departmental facilities The Regis Center houses state-of-the-art facilities in sculpture, foundry, ceramics, digital fabrication, imaging and editing, printmaking, drawing, and painting studios, photography labs, and digital moving image studios.
+Online Virtual Tour.

-To declare a minor, any current graduate student at the University of Minnesota can add a minor to their graduate degree plan by completing a graduate student petition form.
-This form must be signed by the art department Director of Graduate Studies, and sumbitted to the Graduate Student Services Office.
+To declare a minor, any current graduate student at the University of Minnesota can add a minor to their Graduate Degree Plan by completing a Graduate Student Petition Form.
+This form must be signed by the art department Director of Graduate Studies, and submitted to the Graduate Student Services Office.